David Hervey Maxwell

-David Hervey Maxwell (September 17, 1786 – May 24, 1854) was an American physician and Whig legislator.
+David Hervey Maxwell (September 17, 1786 – May 24, 1854) was an American medical doctor and Whig legislator.
 He is known as the "Father of Indiana University" because of his successful efforts in lobbying to have the State Seminary located in Bloomington.
 Throughout his life he served on the Indiana University Board of Trustees and various political offices.

 Early life and education

 The son of Bazaleel Maxwell, a Scotch Presbyterian son of Irish immigrants from Albermarle County, Virginia, and Margaret Anderson of Rockbridge County, Virginia.
 Maxwell was educated at a frontier school supplemented by additional education at home.
 At the age of 18, he was sent to Danville, Kentucky, to continue his education and study under Ephraim McDowell.

 While residing in Danville he married Mary E. Dunn, herself a daughter of an Irish immigrant, on September 12, 1809.
 The next year he moved to Jefferson County, Indiana, where he would reside and practice medicine until 1819.
 On April 13, 1813, he was called into service for the War of 1812, where he served as a surgeon with the rank of Private in the Mounted Rangers of his brother-in-law, Captain Williamson Dunn, until being discharged from service on March 1, 1814.
 During his service he lost his medical instruments due to flooding and was later reimbursed by Congress.